 - The conviction as part of a continuing series of drug violations

 - The defendant undertook the drug violations with five or more people

 - The defendant was in a position of authority or management

 - The defendant gained substantial income or resources from continuing drug violations

 Prosecutors do not need to prove that you’ve been convicted of multiple drug crimes.
 They only need to prove that you’ve been involved in drug trafficking for a while.
 This criminal charge is a class C felony that can lead to criminal asset forfeiture of the property, profits, or other assets you acquired due to your influence over the criminal enterprise.

 If you’ve been charged with continuing criminal enterprise for drug trafficking, you need an experienced attorney on your side right away.
 Our drug defense lawyers have successfully protected many defendants from asset forfeiture and continuing criminal enterprise charges at Hancock Law Firm.

 If you’ve been charged with drug trafficking in North Carolina, you need a skilled criminal defense lawyer to represent you as soon as possible.
-Working with a criminal defense lawyer will allow you to obtain the best possible outcome in your case, whether that is a dismissal of your charges or a more favorable plea bargain.
+Working with a criminal defense lawyer will allow you to obtain the best possible outcome in your drug crimes case, whether that is a dismissal of your charges or a more favorable plea bargain.
 Contact the North Carolina criminal defense lawyers at Hancock Law Firm today to schedule your initial consultation to learn how we can advocate for your rights.